 Jesus said: "All people will know that you are my disciples, if you love one another.
 (John 13:35)".
 This message is contained in our Spanish theme which is the title of a simple song that states: "Somos una familia en Dios y nos amamos," which translated means "We are one family in God, and we love one another."
 We invite you to be a part of what God is doing through Camp Penuel Costa Rica, and consider how you might want to get involved.

 Solar Energy Project Update

 Establishing a fully self-sufficient and independent energy system

 God has blessed us over the years with many people who have come along side of us and helped us to develop the camp.
-Now, through the initiative of a team of four Costa Rican electrical engineers and a man from the States, we recently formed an engineering team to develop a proposal for establishing a fully self-sufficient and independent energy system for the camp from start to finish.
+Through the initiative of a team of four Costa Rican electrical engineers and a man from the States, we formed an engineering team in 2014 to develop a proposal for establishing a fully self-sufficient and independent energy system for the camp from start to finish.

 Mission Trips in the Second Half of Life